KatyBrown/ERVsearch/man/pages/introduction.md

 Bar charts showing the number of ORFs identified for each genus and gene based on the results.tsv table.

 `screen_results.dir/by_group.FMT`<br>
 Bar charts showing the number of ORFs identified in each small subgroup of reference sequences for each retroviral gene.
-ORFs assigned as genus_gene were related to a reference sequence which is not in a smaller subgroup, based on the results.tsv table.
+ORFs assigned as genus_gene were related to a reference sequence which is not in a smaller subgroup, based on the results.tsv table.<br>

 `screen_results.dir/by_gene.FMT`<br>
-Bar chart showing the number of ORFs identified for each gene, based on the results.tsv table.
+Bar chart showing the number of ORFs identified for each gene, based on the results.tsv table.<br>

 ### Classify
+`summary_trees.dir/*FMT` (can be png, jpg, svg or pdf depending on the [plots_format](parameters.html#format) parameter).<br>
+Image files of the phylogenetic trees for each retroviral gene and genus.
+Different sized circles are used to show the relative size of collapsed monophyletic groups.
+Newly identified ERVs are highlighted.<br>

+`summary_trees.dir/*tre`<br>
+Tree files in Newick format for each retroviral gene and genus combining reference and newly identified sequences.
+Monophyletic groups of newly identified ORF sequences are represented by a single sequence.<br>

 ### ERVRegions
 `erv_regions_results.dir/results.tsv`<br>